 1957 Chevy Apparition

-1957 Chevy Apparition was an exhibition featuring three short films produced in Cuba with Florrie James.
+1957 Chevy Apparition was an exhibition at Market Gallery, Glasgow featuring three short films produced in Cuba with Florrie James.
 They use a mixture of documentary and fiction to explore the vastly differing and contradictory ways Cuban history and politics are represented.

 The first film, Neon Pink, represents a slipping of consciousness of its central narrator, who travels through memories and time, grasping at a whole vision but never managing to break through the layers of truth and invention.